 Winnipeg, Manitoba, Canada is the home of Deliver.

 Canad Inns Destination Centre Polo Park is our venue.

-Our call for speakers is now open until July 7th.
-Deliver covers airfare and up to three nights of hotel for out of town speakers.
+Our call for speakers is now open until May 13th.
+Deliver covers airfare and up to three nights of hotel for out of town North American speakers, and partial airfare coverage for international speakers.
 For more information on speaking at Deliver, including what types of topics and session styles we're looking for, please visit our PaperCall.io site via the button below!

 D'Arcy Lussier is a Winnipeg based technologist with over 16 years of experience in software development and solution architecture.
 D'Arcy organizes the annual Prairie Developer Conference, a software development conference in Winnipeg and Regina.
-He is also part of the Microsoft Regional Director program and the Microsoft MVP program.
+He is also part of the Microsoft MVP program.

 Ryan is a growth strategist who is passionate about marketing, sales, developing products/services, and strategy/execution.
 Ryan has worked with small to medium companies in all four areas and continues his journey with Winnipeg-based boutique Aboriginal Metis software company ID Fusion.
 Ryan is also a columnist with the Globe and Mail and runs his own weekly business show called Cut the Crap Podcast where he condenses a business book down to its core golden nuggets to save entrepreneurs, professionals, and students time from having to read or listen to long audiobooks.
 It's like Cliff Notes for business books!